-Jobseekers in Birmingham have been given a helping hand towards a career in the built environment thanks to Wates Construction, the contractor currently building The Bank development in the city centre.
+Jobseekers in Birmingham have been given a helping hand towards a career in the built environment thanks to the Wates Building Futures Programme undertaken by Wates as the contractor currently builds The Bank development in the city centre.

 13 candidates aged 19 and above completed Wates’ accredited Building Futures training programme in order to develop the required construction skills that will enable them to develop a career in the construction industry.